founder-z/zeroone-docs/paretto/eremento.md

 ## Text

-Text elements can fill text dynamically or statically.
+Text is a basic element.
+It can be used to display text.
+Can be set static or dynamic.

 ## HTML

-Using HTML element you can create custom elements.&#x20;
+Using HTML element you can create any HTML element.

 ## Button

 Button elements are the elements that users click to trigger a workflow.

 ## Link